Interstate 70 in Colorado: Earlier routes

 Before the formation of the US Highway System, the country relied on an informal network of roads, organized by various competing interests, collectively called the auto trail system.
 The surveyors of most trails chose either South Pass in Wyoming or a southern route through New Mexico to traverse the Rocky Mountains.
 Both options were less formidable than the higher mountain passes in Colorado but left the state without a transcontinental artery.
 When the planners of the Lincoln Highway also decided to cross the Rockies in Wyoming, officials pressed for a loop to branch from the main route in Nebraska, enter Colorado, and return to the main route in Wyoming.
-While the Lincoln Highway was briefly routed this way, the loop proved impractical and was soon removed.
+When the Lincoln Highway opened in 1913, it was routed this way, but the loop proved impractical and was removed in 1915.

-After losing the connection to the Lincoln Highway, officials convinced planners of the Victory Highway to traverse the state.
+After losing the connection to the Lincoln Highway, in 1922 officials convinced planners of the Victory Highway to traverse the state.
 The highway entered Colorado from Kansas along what was previously called the Smoky Hill Trail.
 The highway crossed the mountains along a trail blazed by a railroad surveyor and captain in the American Civil War, cresting at Berthoud Pass.
 After a round of political infighting between Utah and Nevada, the Victory Highway would become the Lincoln Highway's main rival for San Francisco-bound traffic.
 When the U.S. Highway system was unveiled in 1926, the Victory Highway was numbered US 40.

 While US 6 was also one of the original 1926 US Highways, the road originally served the portion of the country east of the Rocky Mountains.
 The highway was not extended to the Pacific coast until 1937, mostly following the Midland Trail.
 Around the time the U.S. Highway system was formed, the portion of the Midland Trail through Glenwood Canyon, known as the Taylor State Road, was destroyed by a flood.
 When US 6 was extended, the Works Progress Administration was rebuilding the road through the canyon and the Public Works Administration was nearing completion of a new highway over Vail Pass.
 In western Colorado, US 6 was routed concurrent with US 50 from the Utah state line to Grand Junction and eventually replaced US 24 from Grand Junction to near Vail.
 To keep these routes over the Rockies competitive with alternatives in other states, the Colorado Department of Highways relied on ingenuity to keep the roads safe.
 The department pioneered new machines to clear snow and various bridge and culvert designs to protect the roads from flooding.